ArdenB/TSSRESTREND/NCdemo/README.md

-# Applying the TSS.RESTREND package to Netcdf File
+# Applying the TSS.RESTREND package to Netcdf spatial data
 This folder gives and example of how TSS-RESTREND R package can be used to do analysis on netcdf format spatial data.
 It uses a mix of python and R because that is the way I process data.
 The implementation here is not computationally efficent and massive performace gains can be using pythons dask+xarray+scikit-learn to compute statistis on the entire dataset to calculate the observed change, the CO2, the climate change and climate varibility components.

 There are three netcdf files included in this repo, GIMMS derived NDVI (1982-2015), TERRACLIMATE derived precipitation (1960-2015) and TERRACLIMATE derived temperature (1960-2015).
 To make the datasets small enough that they can be stored on git, they have all been downsampled to approximatly 25km and their spatial coverage has been limited to Australia.
 Example datasets are located in [data](data).
 They are included for demonstaration purposes and should not be used for scientific analysis.